Bone Marrow Biopsy

 Will It Hurt?

 The injection of anesthesia may sting or burn.
-You may notice a feeling of pressure and pain when the biopsy needle is rocked.
-After the biopsy is done, you may feel soreness in the area for a few hours.
+You may notice a feeling of pressure and pain when the needle is rocked.
+After, you may feel sore for a few hours.

-You should be able to resume your normal activities after your biopsy.
-If you have had a sedative, avoid driving or operating equipment until the effects of the medication have worn off.
+You should be able to resume your normal activities.
+If you have had a sedative, avoid driving until it wears off.

 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or any discharge from the biopsy site
+- Redness, swelling, pain, bleeding, or pus from the biopsy site

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.